-continue continued Icon Action/Tooltip Description 9 Unhighlighted All Remove all highlighting of all design objects (nets, pins, ports, instances) on the canvas.
-This option is highlighted only if design objects are already highlighted.
-23 Expand All Instances Expand (display the hierarchy to the lowest level) in place of all instances in the canvas.
-NK NK Fold All Instances Collapse the hierarchy of all expanded instances into the top-level hierarchy. • Zoom In Zoom in on the canvas.
-0 Zoom Out Zoom out off the canvas. ⇔ Zoom to Fit Adjust the zoom so that everything on the canvas just fits snuggly inside of the visible viewport with no extra empty space around the design.
+continued Icon Action/Tooltip Description 0 Zoom Out Zoom out the canvas. $\Leftrightarrow$ Zoom to Fit Adjust the zoom so that everything on the canvas fits inside of the visible viewport with no extra empty space around the design.
 Q Zoom to Selection Click this icon and drag the mouse to draw a rectangle which when released causes a zoom in so that the visible viewport area is approximately the size of the drawn rectangle.
 Show Grid Click to show a background grid behind the items on the canvas.
 If the grid does not appear when the button is clicked, zoom in until the grid shows.
 The grid pattern may not show if the canvas is zoomed too far out.
 A Add Note Click to enter the Add Note mode.
-The next mouse click on the canvas opens a dialog box for entering the text and font size for the text (anchored at the mouse click location. 色 Save to PDF Click this icon to bring display a dialog that allows you to save a picture of all/part of your design to a PDF document.
+The next mouse click on the canvas opens a dialog box for entering the text and font size for the text (anchored at the mouse click location).
+B Save to PDF Click this icon to bring up a dialog that allows you to save a picture of all/part of the design to a PDF document.